 Handling on Test Day

-The day we tested the 320 Outrage on the east coast of Florida it was blowing 15 to 20 knots "outside" out of the north, which meant conditions offshore were snotty.
+The day we tested the 320 Outrage on the east coast of Florida it was blowing 15 to 20 knots "outside" of the north, which meant conditions offshore were snotty.
 It was far too rough for our cameraman to be shooting video, so we took the Outrage offshore by ourselves to see how she would behave in these conditions.

 Offshore.
-Bashing out the New Smyrna inlet was simply a matter matching the speed of the boat to the conditions and holding on.
+Bashing out the New Smyrna inlet was simply a matter of matching the speed of the boat to the conditions and holding on.
 Once outside we were in 3' to 5' seas.
 Going into the teeth of the fresh breeze we were happy to have such a big boat under foot as we traveled from 25 to 30 mph with spray flying.

 Then it started to rain.
 The windshield with side windows does a surprisingly good job of protecting the skipper and companion from rain and spray.
 Nevertheless, this is still an open boat and the helm will be the only dry place aboard.